AfsahSiddiqui/DevOps-Skills/Creating-Persistent-Volume-for-Docker-Container-Through-A.mdWS-EBS.md

 Format the newly attached volume "mkfs -t ext4 /dev/xvdf"

-Create a new repository in the root '/' which you will attach with the volume (e.g. "mkdir /docker-storage")
+Create a new repository in the root '/' where you will mount the EBS volume (e.g. "mkdir /docker-storage")

 Now mount the EBS volume "mount /dev/xvdf /docker-storage"